Dark-MonkGI/Data_Analysis_Tools_SAMARA_UNIVERSITY/3. Классификация в sklearn. Метрики классификации/README.md

 <br/>
 **About Dataset**<br/>

 This Data set contains the information related red wine , Various factors affecting the quality.
 This data set was prepossessed and downloaded from the UCI Machine Learning Repository.
 This data set was simple, cleaned, practice data set for classification modelling.
-Source of this Dataset: https://archive.ics.uci.edu/ml/datasets/wine+quality
+Source of this [Data Set](https://archive.ics.uci.edu/ml/datasets/wine+quality) <br/>

 Attribute Information:<br/>
 Input variables (based on physicochemical tests):<br/>